wp-plugins/nvd3-visualisations/readme.txt

 1. Charts gallery showing out neatly on the same page of WP's blog.
 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
+3. Same Data Set on 4 Different Ways by Using Chart's Picker

 == Changelog ==